HubertWojcik10/HubertWojcik10/README.md

 ### Hi there 👋, I'm Hubert Wójcik
-I currently study Data Science (4th semester) at the IT University in Copenhagen.
-I also work as a data reporting student.
+I currently study Data Science (5th semester) at the IT University in Copenhagen.
+I also work as a Student Data Engineer.

 My areas of expertise: DATA SCIENCE / WEB DEV / SEO